guinetn/basecamp/assets/books/web/networks/nat.md

 Translate network addresses from Private IP ---→ Public IP for connections to public Internet

+Process in which your router changes your private IP Address into a public one so that it can send your traffic over the Internet, keeping track of the changes in the process.
+When the information comes back to your router, it reverses the change—from a real IP address into a private one—and forwards the traffic back to your computer.

 Organize devices within a private LAN
 Enables instances inside Private Subnet to get Internet access.
 Instances behind NAT Gateway cannot send outgoing traffic but can receive incoming traffic.